 BD: What inspired your ornaments this year?

 SK: As you know, I love to decorate with white, but I also love the idea of a white Christmas.
 It’s the season that really inspired me to create these really great white accents.
-This year, I have frosted white berry branches, Leather Ornaments and these adorable Calligraphy Ornaments that all mix in with my white antler accents.
-I even introduced a Velvet Ribbon in white to wrap around packages.
 The great thing about decorating with white ornaments is that it gives you the freedom to bring in holiday color in other unexpected ways.

 BD: A lot of people think that with the change in seasons, you have to go darker with the layers on your bed or you should switch out your white curtains.
 But here you’re saying that’s not true.
 The white on white look can stay, even though the season changes?